Crispy Oat Flour Waffles (Gluten-Free)

 Instructions

-- Add the wet ingredients to the dry and whisk until fully combined.
-Allow the batter to rest for about 10 minutes before cooking the waffles.
+- Add the wet ingredients to the dry and whisk until combined.

 Notes